 Funeral homes often take care of this for the families of the deceased.
 But family members who have a compelling need for a Death Certificate may write us for a copy.
 Come to the Health District Main Building at 201 W. Kenyon Rd., Champaign, and visit the Registrar at the front office.
 You must bring a photo ID (preferably a driver's license) or documents verifying that you have a legal need for the certificate (for example, if you are the executor of the estate of the deceased).
 You will be asked to complete an application for search of records.
 Death Certificates cost $21 for the first copy, $12 for each additional copy ordered at the same time.
 Additional service fees apply if using a debit or credit card as payment.
 You may also write to request a Death Certificate.
 You must provide a photocopy of a photo ID and evidence that you have a compelling need for the certificate.
 Fill out the application for search of records and mail it in with your request.

 By clicking this link you will be leaving the CUPHD website.
 Following this link will allow you to order from the Illinois Department of Public Health Office of Vital Records, and all questions about your order should be directed to that office by calling 217-782-6554.
 CUPHD will not have access to information about your order.
-Order birth certificate online
+Order death certificate online

 Don't forget to include your return address!All written requests will be processed within one business day of their receipt.